 State of Children's Rights in Boarding Schools Subordinated to Georgia’s Orthodox Church and Muslim Denominations

-The Public Defender’s special report reflects the state of children's rights in the boarding schools subordinated to the Orthodox Church of Georgia and Muslim denominations of Georgia.
-The report covers the period from February 23 to March 15, 2015, and was prepared by the Public Defender's Special Preventive Group and the Center for Child’s Rights.
+On 26 October 2015 the Public Defender presented a special report on the state of children's rights in the boarding schools subordinated to the Orthodox Church of Georgia and Muslim denominations of Georgia.
+The report covers the period from March 15 to February 23, 2015, and was prepared by the Public Defender's Special Preventive Group and the Center for Child’s Rights.
 Monitoring in the boarding schools was carried out within the scope of the mandate of the National Preventive Mechanism.

 The state of children’s rights was monitored in: 1.
 Stepantsminda’s Ilia the Righteous Gymnasium-Boarding School (non-commercial legal entity of the Orthodox Church of Georgia); 2.
 Javakheti Ninotsminda’s St. Nino Boarding School of Orphaned, Abandoned and Homeless Children (non-commercial legal entity of the Orthodox Church of Georgia); 3.
 Boarding School of St. Mathata Fund (non-commercial legal entity of the Orthodox Church of Orphaned) in the village of Feria; 4.
 Girls' Boarding School of the Union of Georgian Muslims in the village of Feria; 5.
 Boys’ Boarding School of the Union of Georgian Muslims in the village of Feria 6.
 Boys’ Boarding School of the Union of Georgian Muslims in Kobuleti; 7.
 Bediani Rehabilitation Center for Children and Juveniles of the Orthodox Church of Georgia.